LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-09-20-Encoding-In-Language.md

 `FreqDistTracker(...)` is a custom class I made to store information on all the names and their probabilities in an ordered fashion.
-I found some trouble using NLTK's FreqDist as a standalone, so I made a custom class with some functions of my own to get around these issues.
+I found some trouble using NLTK's `FreqDist `as a standalone, so I made the custom class with some functions of my own to get around these issues.

 At this point, I now have all the probabilities for the names.
 I really wanted to see a visual representation of this data, so I made a function called